humanmade/altis-documentation/other-docs/guides/migrating-from-wordpress.md

 ## Optionally disable Altis branding

-As this guide is for migrating a non-Altis project to use Altis, it's possible the client relationship and understanding does warrant changing anything visible or user-facing.
+As this guide is for migrating a non-Altis project to use Altis, it's possible the client relationship and understanding does not warrant changing anything visible or user-facing.
 If you are sure this is an "under the hood" migration, and the client has not been on-boarded with Altis as a brand, you can disable the branding via the `altis.modules.cms.branding` setting:

 ```json
 {